rajeshv23/twydev.github.io/_pages/about.md

 title: "About"
 ---

-This is my blog about technology, engineering, and generally interesting stuff.
+This is my blog about engineering, and other things I find interesting.